Hawaii governor decries death threats over telescope

 “I hope that we can all agree that putting a bounty on the head of law enforcement officer is disturbing and deeply concerning,” Connors said.
 “It’s dangerous.
 This law enforcement officer showed up to work that day and was doing his job when he found himself in an untenable situation.”

 The issue of the Thirty Meter Telescope issue has engulfed Hawaii since mid-July when the state announced construction would begin after a decade-long permit and appeals process.
 Protesters have blocked the road to Mauna Kea’s summit for the past two months, preventing the building from getting underway.
+They oppose construction because they believe the top of the mountain is sacred.

 Ige said there’s been improper language on both sides, noting he’s seen “terrible and racist” things written about protesters in the comment sections of news sites online.